MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/msal-python-adfs-support.md

 - Active Directory Federation Services v4 (AD FS 2016)

 ### Acquire a token via username and password
+>[!WARNING]
+> This method of token acquisition has been deprecated for public client flows due to security risks, use a more secure flow.
+Follow [this guide](https://aka.ms/msal-ropc-migration) for migration guidance.

 The following applies whether you connect directly to Active Directory Federation Services (AD FS) or through Active Directory.